AdamGreenhill/Hermes/README.md

 Optionally, there are some modifier flags:
 - `--delay`|`-d` delay the sending of e-mails by the given number of seconds
-- `--attachment` add an attachment to the e-mail being sent (not available for gmail, basic at present)
+- `--attachment` add an attachment to the e-mail being sent
 - `--encoding`|`-e` change how the e-mail will be received.
 Options: html, plain
 - `--verbose`|`-v` print SMTP errors as they occur